child safe policy

 Risk management and breach approach

 Child safety is a part of our overall risk management approach.
-It is a breach of this policy for any person or organisation to which this policy applies, to have been found to have done anything contrary to this policy.
+It is a breach of this policy for any person or organisation to which this policy applies, to have been found to have done anything contrary to this policy of a critical nature.
 Any person who may breach this policy is subject to discipline processes.

 Policy promotion

 This policy will be made available via the IGN&GPS website www.improvemygolf.com.au.
-Additionally, it will be communicated to all children, young people and their parents/guardians/carers during program/lesson/clinic induction.
+Additionally, it will be communicated to all children, young people and their parents/guardians/carers during program/lesson/clinic induction and play.
 Links to this policy are further provided in program outlines and the coaching manual.

 Review process